-Uncertainties involving the ordering and shipment of, and payment for, our products could materially adversely affect us.
+Uncertainties involving the ordering, and shipment of, and payment for our products could materially adversely affect us.
 Our sales are typically made pursuant to individual purchase orders, and we generally do not have long-term supply arrangements with our customers.
 Generally, our customers may cancel orders 30 days prior to shipment without incurring a significant penalty.
 We base our inventory levels on customers' estimates of demand for their products, which is difficult to predict.
-This difficulty may be compounded when we sell to original equipment manufacturers indirectly through distributors, as our forecasts for demand are then based on estimates provided by multiple parties.
+This difficulty may be compounded when we sell to OEMs indirectly through distributors, as our forecasts for demand are then based on estimates provided by multiple parties.
 In addition, our customers may change their inventory practices on short notice for any reason.
 The cancellation or deferral of product orders, the return of previously sold products or overproduction due to failure of anticipated orders to materialize could result in excess or obsolete inventory, which could result in write-downs of inventory.
 While we believe inventories in the supply chain are currently at reasonable levels, market conditions are uncertain and these and other factors could materially adversely affect our revenues.

-Our price protection obligations and return rights under specific provisions in our agreements with distributors may adversely affect us.
+Our price-protection obligations and return rights under specific provisions in our agreements with distributors may adversely affect us.
 Distributors typically maintain an inventory of our products.
 In most instances, our agreements with distributors protect their inventory of our products against price reductions, as well as products that are slow moving or have been discontinued.
 These agreements, which may be canceled by either party on a specified notice, generally allow for the return of our products.
+We defer the gross margins on our sales to distributors, resulting from both our deferral of revenue and related product costs, until the applicable products are re-sold by the distributors.
 The price protection and return rights we offer to our distributors could materially adversely affect us if distributors exercise these rights as a result of an unexpected significant decline in the price of our products or otherwise.

 If we cannot adequately protect our technology or other intellectual property, in the United States and abroad, through patents, copyrights, trade secrets, trademarks and other measures, we may lose a competitive advantage and incur significant expenses.
 We may not be able to adequately protect our technology or other intellectual property, in the United States and abroad, through patents, copyrights, trade secrets, trademarks and other measures.
 Any patent licensed by us or issued to us could be challenged, invalidated or circumvented or rights granted thereunder may not provide a competitive advantage to us.
-Further, patent applications that we file may not be issued.
+Furthermore, patent applications that we file may not result in issuance of a patent.
 Despite our efforts to protect our rights, others may independently develop similar products, duplicate our products or design around our patents and other rights.
 In addition, it is difficult to cost-effectively monitor compliance with, and enforce, our intellectual property on a worldwide basis.